Do you feel that you are constantly struggling to be at peace?

 It is possible to find inner peace even though you are coping with your child’s addiction.
 You can feel the pain of what you are going through and still be a source of support for your child.

 A few years back, I listened to an interview with a father whose daughter was dependent on drugs.
-He seemed to be so calm and have it all together as he spoke.
+He seemed so calm and together as he spoke.
 He talked about the work he had done to heal himself.
 It included group work, all the journals he had written, and his exercise regime, including yoga and aerobic exercise.

 I assumed that this father’s child was in recovery, yet that was not the case.
 His child was sitting in a jail cell because of her drug use.

-It is an example of a father feeling the pain of his daughter’s situation.
-Yet, he seemed to be so in control of his emotions and reactions.
+It is an example of a father feeling his daughter’s pain.
+Yet he seemed so in control of his emotions and reactions.
 He appeared to be at peace with what was going on, even though it saddened him greatly.

 Indeed, finding inner peace is not easy when your child is suffering because of their addiction.
-You may be having to deal with the ups and downs of your child’s behavior.
+You may be dealing with the ups and downs of your child’s behavior.
 Yet, doing the work as a parent can benefit everyone involved.

 Here are some ways to find your inner peace.